 With fixed income a very poor investment in inflationary times, what kind of investments can work if inflation proves persistent?
 We favor the ownership of assets, by which we would include stocks, real estate, commodities, and collectibles.
 The government sells inflation-protected securities but right now these securities are priced to protect investors only in the case of sustained high inflation.
 Looking at the last period of sustained inflation during the decade of the 1970s, by far the best industry sector to own was energy, as oil and gas prices rose dramatically.
 The energy sector proved to be the strongest stock market performer in 2022’s first quarter.
 The Russian invasion of the Ukraine in February raised a concern about an oil and gas supply disruption sending prices up dramatically.

 The very high inflation seen in the decade of the 1970’s proved difficult for any investors to overcome.
 Ultimately equity investors suffered a loss of nearly 30% in purchasing power during the decade despite positive nominal returns.
 Bond holders fared much worse, losing nearly two-thirds of their purchasing power.
-We are very mindful of this history and are positioning our portfolios accordingly.
+We are very mindful of this history.

 The information contained in this communication is provided for general purposes only, and was prepared in reliance on independent, third-party sources that Fairview Capital Investment Management, LLC (“Fairview Capital”), an SEC-registered investment adviser, believes are reliable.
 Nevertheless, Fairview Capital does not guarantee its accuracy or timeliness of any information provided herein.
 The information reflects subjective judgments, assumptions and Fairview Capital’s opinion on the date made and may change without notice; Fairview Capital is not obligated to update this information.
 Nothing in this communication should be construed as investment or tax advice, a solicitation, offer, or recommendation, to buy or sell any security.
 Investment management services are offered only pursuant to a written investment management agreement, which investors are urged to carefully read and consider in determining whether such agreement is suitable for their individual needs and circumstances.
 The information in this communication should not be construed as an endorsement, recommendation or sponsorship of any company or security.
 If this post mentions a specific investment or security, we or our affiliates may have a position in that security (either long or short), and we may profit from a price change in that security.